-Through this project, Regional Extension Coordinators (RECs) were appointed in 2018 to facilitate regional extension coordination groups/networks (RECGs) and develop Regional Extension Plans (REPs) in the six Reef Natural Resource Management (NRM) regions (Cape York, Wet Tropics, Burdekin, Mackay-Whitsunday, Fitzroy and Burnett Mary).
-The Cape York Regional Extension Plan is one of these plans.
-This version, the Cape York REP 2019/20, is a revised and updated version of the Wet Tropics-Cape York Cross-Regional Extension Plan 2018/19, which has now been translated into two plans.
-It should be noted that delivery of the two plans will continue on a cross-regional, shared commodity basis, with Cape York's REC taking the lead for delivery across the grazing, mixed cropping and horticulture industries (including Cape York banana) and the Wet Tropics REC for delivery across the sugar and Wet Tropics banana industries.
+Through this project, Regional Extension Coordinators (RECs) were appointed in 2018 to facilitate local coordination groups/networks (REWGs) and develop Regional Extension Plans in the six Reef Natural Resource Management (NRM) regions (Cape York, Wet Tropics, Burdekin, Mackay-Whitsunday, Fitzroy and Burnett Mary).
+The Wet Tropics Regional Extension Plan (REP) is one of these plans.
+This version, the Wet Tropics REP 2019/20 is a revised and updated version of the Wet Tropics Cape York Cross-Regional Extension Plan 2018/19, which has now been translated into two plans.
+It should be noted that delivery of the two plans will continue on a cross-regional, shared commodity basis, with the Wet Tropics REC taking the lead for delivery across the sugar and banana industries and Cape York's REC the lead for delivery across the grazing, horticulture and mixed cropping industries.